Best time to go to Italy for a perfect weather and where to go?

 Find out when Italy has its high tourist season (the period when the influx of tourists is highest) and off-peak tourist season using our data and figures.

 The months with low numbers of tourists are: January, February, March, November and December.
 The number of visitors to Italy is high in: April, May, June, July, August, September and October.

 - Very low season in Italy: January, February and March.

 - Low season in Italy: November and December.

 - High season in Italy: April, May and June.

-- Peek season in Italy: July, August, September and October.
+- Peak season in Italy: July, August, September and October.